Accounting and Tax

 Self-employed individuals pay 15.3% in self-employment tax, which covers their tax obligations:

-• 12.4% Social Security tax (on net earnings up to $160,200 in 2023)
+• 12.4% Social Security tax (on net earnings up to $160,200 in 2023).
+This cap may change in future tax years, so be sure to check the latest IRS guidelines.

 • 2.9% Medicare tax (on all net earnings)